Aston Villa vs Everton postponed in Premier League amid coronavirus outbreak

 Free match highlights on Sky Sports digital

-It couldn't be simpler: we will have free-to-watch match highlights of every Premier League game on the Sky Sports website, app, and the Sky Sports YouTube channel shortly after full-time of every fixture.
+It could not be simpler: we will have free-to-watch match highlights of every Premier League game on the Sky Sports website, app, and the Sky Sports YouTube channel shortly after full-time of every fixture.

 In addition, Sky subscribers will also be able to enjoy in-game clips from Sky Sports matches in our Digital match blogs.